Nandina Domestica care/growing guide in Australian landscaping

 Internal Link: Nandina Pests & Diseases Australia Care & Fixes

 Yes, it thrives in full sun to partial shade.
-Mulching helps retain moisture.
+Mulching helps retain moisture during hot weather.

-Once a year in late winter or early spring is sufficient.
-Light trimming can be done throughout the year.
+Prune once a year in late winter or early spring.
+Light trimming can be done anytime for shaping.

 We will be happy to hear your thoughts